-Tateh seems to assert that life is a kind of film, but by the same token, the film shows life its true image.
-When people go to the movies, they are urged by the need to understand the meaning of their real life; they want to be reassured of their existence by seeing their lives happening, reflected and eventually repeated before their very eyes.
-This process of reproducing on the screen "what is there already" represents the missing link needed to complete Houdini's constant worry to get the audience's approval.
-While Houdini can't see that this principle of volatility is able to connect his art with life, Tateh, on the other hand, does not worry about the audiences' sense of displeasure and resentment because he believes that the act of seeing oneself in movement racing, fighting and embracing on the screen has a calming effect.
+Tatch seems to assert that life is a kind of film, but by the same token, the film shows life its true image.
+When people go to the movies, they are urged by the need to understand the meaning of their real life; by seeing their lives happening, reflected and eventually repeated before their very eyes, they manage to stop their worries, fight their weakness, and be reassured of their existence.
+This process of reproducing on the screen "what is there already" represents the missing link needed to complete Houdini's constant worry over the audience's approval.
+While Houdini can't see that this principle of volatility is a formula that can help him to connect his art with life, Tatch, on the other hand, does not worry about the audiences' sense of displeasure and resentment because he believes that the act of seeing oneself in movement racing, fighting and embracing on the screen has a calming effect.
+It freezes vulnerability.
 The audiences are not supposed to experience painful and annoying situations since the actors take people away from the present by living it for them.

 Yet, it must be pointed out that the situations experienced by the audiences whether agonizing or amusing, are fake and unreal and hence is a kind of deception that should disqualify an actor rather than provide him with a ticket to enter history with the title of a good actor, as Houdini's theory suggests.
 Once again, Houdini's theory is challenged.
-Tatch is an absolute first persona mastering a script where every movie watcher is a compliant third persona subject to his unconditional wish and desire.
-Aware of this fact, he appears at the end of the novel as one who has found in cinema the means to assert the connectedness of his family as well as of American society despite wide differences.
-Looking down out of the window at his dark-haired daughter, his tow-headed stepson and the Schwartze child, he has an idea for a film or even more:
+Tateh is an absolute first persona mastering a script where every movie watcher is a compliant third persona subject to his unconditional wish and desire.
+Aware of this fact, he appears at the end of the novel as one who has found in cinema the means to end fragility, discrepancy, weakness and instead assert the connectedness of his family as well as of American society.
+Looking down out of the window at his dark-haired daughter, his tow-headed stepson and the Schwartz child, he has an idea for a film or even more: